Best Jobs for Introverts: For People Who Hate People

 One of the most insightful personality theories that can aid us in understanding our personality type is Carl Jung’s theory of Introversion and Extraversion.

 Carl Jung (pronounced “yoong”) was a famous twentieth-century Swiss psychoanalyst and the founder of analytical psychology.

 Jung was an introvert himself and was the first to explain that introverts are the ones who are drawn to their rich inner world of feelings and thoughts to energize themselves whereas their counterparts, extroverts are the ones who are drawn to the external world of people and activities to feel energized.

 Each person seems to be energized more by either the external world (extraversion) or the internal world (introversion).– Carl Jung

-He even added that none of us are completely introvert or completely extrovert and each one of us has both the traits of introversion and extraversion, with one being more dominant than the other.
+He even added that none of us are completely introverted or completely extroverted and each one of us has both the traits of introversion and extraversion, with one being more dominant than the other.

 Are you an Introvert or Extrovert?